I. Cultural Property Agreement with the U.S.

 The official Designated List (PDF), published by the Department of the Treasury in the Federal Register on October 26, 2000, describes the categories of objects subject to import restriction was.
-Most of these categories are illustrated in the Nicaragua section of the Image Database.

 The List includes, but is not limited to, types of archaeological materials that date from 8000 B.C. to 1550 A.D., such as ceramic polychrome vessels, ceramic seals, beads and spindle whorls; stone statues, vessels, grinding stones, petroglyphs, mace heads, small greenstone objects, jewelry, and chipped stone tools; gold decorative ornaments; and pierced shell beads.

 Nicaraguan objects subject to import restrictions may enter the U.S. only if they have an export permit issued by Nicaraguan authorities, or documentation indicating that they left Nicaragua prior to the effective date of the restriction: October 26, 2000.